mruiz7797/double-seven-guitars/docs/testing.md

 WAVE IDENTIFIED (fixes completed on all pages before running remaining tests):

-- heading level 5 on images was inappropriate use of heading and skipped other heading levels.
+- heading level 5 on images was an inappropriate use of heading and skipped other heading levels.
 Rectified by changing to p tag.

 3. Check colour contrast using WCAG Color contract checker chrome extension